diku-dk/hpps-e2020-pub/material/5-l-1/README.md

 Result: -538100055
 ```

-The program contains internal instrumentation for measuring the how
+The program contains internal instrumentation for measuring how
 long it takes to read the file into memory and sum its contents.
 These two tasks are measured independently, because parallelisation
 will only help speed up the second part, and for this contrived